sdslack/csci_6118_project/README.md

 The code will take in four main parameters:

+# TODO: Sarah made the --file parameter optional, so if not given the code
+# automatically queries the entire dataset on Google BigQuery.
+It also looks
+# like there are more parameters now too?
+Might be worth printing out the help
+# function (exampel above in SDS section).

 1. --file: Name of file and path to file
     - Only takes in a csv.